Kléri Serber

-Kléri Serber (born 3 July 1998) is a French professional footballer who plays as a midfielder for Bulgarian club Septemvri Sofia on loan from Toulouse.
+Kléri Serber (born 3 July 1998) is a French professional footballer who plays as a midfielder for Maltese club Ħamrun Spartans on loan from Toulouse.

 Career

 Serber is a youth product of his local club O de Rillieux, before joining the youth academy of Lyon in 2006.
 After a decade there, he moved to the reserves of Nîmes in 2016.
 He joined Sète in the Championnat National in the summer of 2019 On 21 January 2021, he transferred to the Ligue 1 club Toulouse, and immediately returned to Sète on loan for the second half of the season.
 He returned to Toulouse's reserves for the 2021–22 season before joining the Bulgarian club Botev Vratsa for the following season on 30 August 2022.

 On 1 February 2024, Serber was loaned to Botev Vratsa once again.
 In September 2024, he joined Septemvri Sofia, once again on loan.

 International career

 Born in France, He is a youth international for France, having played for the France U16s in 2014.